The Art of Dying

 Further confirmation of the unreality of earthly life can be found in some of the accounts of people who have had Near-Death-Experiences (NDEs).
 A large number of these individuals have described the perception of their physical senses being elevated to a level far above what we normally experience in our waking existence here on earth.
 One such experience is recounted in Lessons from the Light by Kenneth Ring. (see Further reading list in the sidebar):

-I would like to end this brief survey of death and dying with the benefits men and women from all walks of life commonly gain from having such a profound life-changing encounter with the after-life.
+I would like to end this article with the benefits men and women from all walks of life commonly gain from having such a profound life-changing encounter with the after-life.

 - There is nothing whatever to fear about death.